kirillgarbar/graph-bench/README.md

 ### 1. Getting source code

 Since you'll need to commit config files and run benchmarks using your own action runner, fork of this repo is required.
 Once you have your own repository, follow the [insctructions](#1-how-to-get-source-code) to set submodule for your own GraphBLAS-sharp repository.
+Commit these changes.
 You'll also need to [host your own actions runner](https://docs.github.com/en/actions/hosting-your-own-runners/adding-self-hosted-runners) on remote machine.

 ### 2. Uploading dataset